 - FAQ about ordering a criminal records report

-FYI: The Minority Educator Recruitment and Retention Scholarship was authorized in 1992 by the Kentucky General Assembly to address the critical shortage of minority teachers, especially in the areas of mathematics and science.
+- Minority Educator Recruitment and Retention Scholarship -- Authorized in 1992 by the Kentucky General Assembly, it addresses the shortage of minority teachers especially in the areas of mathematics and science.

-Classified Aspiring Leadership is a voluntary program designed to offer hourly, classified employees an opportunity to become effective leaders in FCPS.
+- Classified Aspiring Leadership is a voluntary program designed to offer hourly, classified employees an opportunity to become effective leaders in FCPS.
 The purpose is self-improvement and professional development; participation does not guarantee a leadership position or an increase in pay.
-If interested, complete the online application and email a resume to Kiyon Massey by midnight Oct.
-24.
+If interested, complete the online application or contact Kiyon Massey.

 - University of Kentucky: Education Leadership Studies

 - Georgetown College's Rank I Teacher Leader program: information | flow chart